lpenz/ogle/README.md

 is also shown, as a countdown.
 If the command returns an error to the shell, the error value is displayed.

+ogle also supports limited interactive control with one-character commands followed by ENTER:
+- `q`: quit after when the process is no longer running.

 ## Installation